Mathematics and Statistics BSc (Hons)

 Facilities

-The School of Computing, Mathematics and Data Science is based in the Engineering and Computing Building, and the attached Beatrice Shilling Building.
+The College of Engineering, Environment and Science is based in the Frank Whittle Building, and the attached Beatrice Shilling Building.
 Both buildings are high-specification learning environments which benefit from extensive social learning facilities, well-appointed laboratories, lecturing facilities and classrooms, facilitating our innovative teaching methods across a diverse suite of undergraduate and postgraduate courses4.

 sigma Centre

-The sigma Centre is an award-winning mathematics support centre, which provides a wide range of learning resources in mathematics and statistics.
-Students can make use of drop-in sessions or one-to-one appointments.
+The sigma Centre is a mathematics support centre, which provides a wide range of learning resources in mathematics and statistics.
+Students can make use of drop-in sessions or one-to-one appointments (subject to availability).

 Mathematics laboratory

-Set out like a traditional classroom with a large whiteboard, it is the only teaching room in the Engineering and Computing Building laid out in this way, designed to suit the teaching style required for this subject.
+Set out like a traditional classroom with a large whiteboard at the front and a social space for brainstorming at the back, it is the only teaching room in the Frank Whittle Building laid out in this way, designed to suit the teaching style required for this subject.

 Careers and opportunities